[Skip to Content]

 Core Clinical Activities:

-• Outpatient Therapy: The Adult Track intern carries a year-long outpatient caseload of 8 - 10 outpatient clinical hours per week.
-These patients are drawn from the Student Counseling Service, and (should the adult track intern so choose) the Child & Adolescent Psychiatry Outpatient Clinic.
+• Outpatient Therapy: The Adult Track intern carries a year-long outpatient caseload of 8 outpatient clinical hours per week in the Student Counseling Service.
 In addition to individual treatment, services may include work with couples and groups.
 Each intern has two individual supervisors, each meeting for one hour weekly, who oversee these cases with the aid of video recording.

-• Inpatient Psychiatry: Here interns provide individual psychotherapy, group psychotherapy in the DBT and process modalities, primary case management, and consultation services (to physicians and staff) for severely disturbed psychiatric patients.
+• Inpatient Psychiatry: Here interns provide individual psychotherapy, group psychotherapy in the DBT and process modalities, primary case management, and consultation services (to physicians and staff) for inpatients of a dedicated psychiatric unit.
 Interns work as an integral part of the treatment team with professionals from various disciplines and collaborate directly with the unit psychologist about treatment issues.
-They receive twice-weekly supervision from Dr. Sperry, the 4B Psychologist.
+They receive supervision from Dr. Sperry, the unit Psychologist.

 • Inpatient Health Psychology (Unit 2N): Here, interns work as part of multidisciplinary teams on the Physical Medicine and Rehabilitation Unit.
 Interns work with medical inpatients who have sustained physical trauma and diverse medical conditions, such as stroke, traumatic brain injury, or spinal cord injury, to support behavioral, cognitive, emotional, and social needs for optimal outcomes and recovery.
 Training activities include psycho-education, brief individual and family therapy interventions, basic neuropsychological screening, team consultation, leading an education and processing group for families, observation of different aspects of rehab (e.g., OT, PT, SLP), and research and presentation on a topic of interest in rehab psychology.

-• Elective: The intern may choose to deepen their work in a previous rotation, or work with faculty and the Co-Directors of training to develop a personalized rotation.
+• Elective: The intern may choose to deepen their work in a previous rotation, or work with faculty and the Director of training to develop a personalized rotation.
 The options include activities in direct service and/or research and scholarship in specialty areas of particular interest to the intern.
-Areas of focus have included, but are not limited to, the Eating Disorder Services, Neuropsychology, Chronic Pain, Student Counseling, guided readings a specialty area with an expert faculty member, CBT group therapy for anxiety and depression, and research (dissertation and/or other independent or collaborative research projects).
+Areas of focus have included, but are not limited to Neuropsychology, Chronic Pain, Student Counseling, guided readings in a specialty area with an expert faculty member, CBT group therapy for anxiety and depression, and research (dissertation and/or other independent or collaborative research projects).
 Electives often include time spent in two or three areas.
+(This list may not represent current options in a given year, as possibilities change frequently).

 Adult Track Seminars and Meetings

 Interns on the Adult Track participate in seminars throughout the year.
-The core seminars are Theory and Case Formulation and Clinical Practice Consult Group with Dr. Miller, Identity and Difference with Drs.
-Miller and Mbuqe, and Ethics with Dr. Miller.
+The core seminars are Theory and Case Formulation and Clinical Practice Consult Group with Dr. Miller, Mindfulness with Dr. Valetchikov, and Ethics with Dr. Miller.
 Other faculty sometimes join these seminars to contribute their perspectives and areas of expertise.
-Other seminars focus on Dialectical Behavior Therapy, Eating Disorders, and other special topics.
+Interns also participate for 6 months each in the DBT consult group.

-Interns are also invited to attend the Psychiatry Department'’s 3x/monthly Grand Rounds, which features internationally known speakers on a variety of topics from genetics to neuropsychology to psychoanalysis.
+Interns are also invited to attend--and present for--the Psychiatry Department’s 3x/monthly Grand Rounds, which features internationally known speakers on a variety of topics from genetics to neuropsychology to psychoanalysis.

 Top